321david123/gesture-meme-tracker/README.md

 **"No module named 'cv2'" or package import errors?**
 - You likely have multiple Python installations
 - Use the launcher script: `./run.sh`
+- You can ask cursor to run it
 - Or use the full Python path: `/Library/Frameworks/Python.framework/Versions/3.12/bin/python3 gesture_meme_tracker.py`
 - Check which Python: `which python` and `which pip`

 **Webcam not opening?**
 - **macOS**: Grant camera permission in System Settings → Privacy & Security → Camera
 - Check if another application is using the webcam
+- Check if you are not connected to your phone's camera.
 - Try changing `cv2.VideoCapture(0)` to `cv2.VideoCapture(1)` in the code

 **Gestures not being detected?**
 - Ensure your full hand is visible in the frame
 - Try adjusting lighting conditions
+- ** Do not detects multiple hands
+- ** Will keep track of one hand only
 - Make gestures more distinct

 **Missing meme images?**